JefferyWangSH/QMBBoot-NGA/README.md

 # QMBBoot-NGA
-* *Nullspace-guided adaptive algorithm of quantum many-body bootstrap (QMBBoot-NGA).*
+* *Nullspace-guided adaptive (NGA) algorithm for quantum many-body bootstrap.*
-* Support computing lower bounds of ground-state energy density and certified lower/upper bounds of observables for PBC lattice models.
+  * Certify the ground states of periodic lattice models: lower bounds on the energy density and two-sided bounds on general static observables.
+  * Iteratively improve the bounds by refining the bootstrap basis guided by the moment-matrix nullspace.
-* Utilize symmetries to
+* Exploit symmetries to
-  * expose block structure in PSD moment matrices,
+  * reveal block-diagonal structure in PSD moment matrices,
   * prune SDP optimization variables,
   * and impose Ward-identity constraints.
 * Use [CVXPY](https://github.com/cvxpy/cvxpy) for solving SDPs.